BotechStudio/fudge-docs/docs/installation.md

 4. Once the installation is complete, navigate to the server folder '/fudgeProject/server' and run `npm run dev`.
    The server is now up and running and you can see that your terminal states: 'Server running on port 8000'.

-5. Open a second terminal window and navigate to the client folder '/fudgeProject/client' and run `npm start`.
+5. Open a second terminal window and navigate to the client folder '/fudgeProject/client' and run `npm run start`.
    The client is now up and running and you can see that your terminal states: 'Localhost: http://localhost:3000'.

 6. With your browser navigate to 'http://localhost:3000' to see client side.